 The older I get, the more I’m tested with how hard life can sometimes be.
 How unfair at times.
 Even the most optimistic of people can find it difficult to find ways on how to feel more positive.
 I know I certainly do – and I count myself as being a very positive person.

-Whatever your reason, I’ve found some tips on how to feel more positive that I hope will work for you too.
+Whatever your reason, I’ve found some tips on how to be positive in life that I hope will work for you too.

 Some of them may involve Jamie Fraser from Outlander ;)